 Once you’ve got a niche all picked out, find some products that you can promote.

-There are websites full of these (called affiliate networks) to browse, and you can find advice here on how to choose the best ones for you.
+There are websites full of these (called affiliate networks or affiliate sites) to browse, and you can find advice here on how to choose the best ones for you.

 Affiliate networks like Clickbank are filled with tons of products from tons of merchants.
 All you need to do is browse their categories (niches) and check out products to promote.